 The standard Villas are the least secluded of the villas, but are beautifully designed, with tall pyramidal thatched roofs and a largish balcony looking over the valley towards the sea.
 Our top pick for couples are the Beachfront Villas which, apart from their privileged position overlooking the sand, offer tonnes of space including a living area, a balcony and a semi-outdoor bathroom.
-Best for families is the Rocktop Villa which can sleep 4 in a double and a twin bedroom (both ensuite); you also get a choice of indoor and outdoor living areas (both with daybeds).
-The Pool Villa is filled with the sound of flowing water thanks to a thin strip of private pool, which is bordered by trees and granite outcrops.
-The largest, most secluded and most luxurious villa is the 1 Bedroom Beach Front Pool Villa, surrounded by greenery, with a private pool overlooking the ocean.
-A 2 Bedroom Beach Front Pool Villa can be made by booking the 1 Bedroom Beach Front Pool Villa and a Beach Front Villa; they are then connected by a courtyard.
+Best for families is the Rocktop Pool Villa which can sleep 4 in a double and a twin bedroom (both ensuite); you also get a choice of indoor and outdoor living areas (both with daybeds).
+The Plunge Pool Villa is filled with the sound of flowing water thanks to a thin strip of private pool, which is bordered by trees and granite outcrops.
+The largest, most secluded and most luxurious villa is the 1 Bedroom Beachfront Pool Villa, surrounded by greenery, with a private pool overlooking the ocean.
+A 2-bedroom version can be made by booking it with a Beachfront Villa; they are then connected by a courtyard.

-The most recent additions are the Superior Suites, Garden Pool Suites, and 1 Bedroom Penthouse Pool Suites - all of which are housed in a new building overlooking the sea.
+The most recent additions are the Superior Suites, the Garden Pool Suite, and the 1 Bedroom Penthouse Pool Suites - all of which are housed in a new building overlooking the sea.
 We haven’t viewed them yet, but with the highest location in the resort, their views are sure to be stunning.